EchoLook/whisper-query-parser/README.md

 - **Query Generation** - Generate structured API queries from natural language using Gemini AI
 - **Image Context** - Include images as reference for context-aware query generation
 - **Responsive UI** - User-friendly interface built with Gradio
+- **REST API** - Access all functionality through a RESTful API for integration with other services

 ## Setup